ceford/cefjdemos-data-jdm-developer/articles/en/developer-information/deploying-an-update-server.md

 server for integration with the update system introduced in Joomla!.
-By adding an update server listing to your extension's manifest, developers enable users to update their extensions via the Extension Manager's Update (see [Joomla 3.x](https://docs.joomla.org/Help31:Extensions_Extension_Manager_Update "Special:MyLanguage/Help31:Extensions Extension Manager Update") helpscreen) view with only a few clicks.
+By adding an update server listing to your extension's manifest, developers enable users to update their extensions via the Extension Manager's Update view with only a few clicks.

 ## Defining an update server